 Alaska has some of the strictest laws regarding car seats in the country.
 The goal of the Alaska Car Seat Law is to make sure that every child has a safe and comfortable ride in a car seat or booster seat.
 In order to be safe, your child must be properly secured in a car seat at all times.
 Even if you’re not driving, you need to make sure your child is seated correctly.
 This article will explain everything you need to know about the Alaska car seat laws.

-Alaska Car Seat Law
+- Alaska Rear-Facing Car Seat Law

 Alaska Car Seat Laws